swina/nuxpresso-docs/src/guide/configuration.md

 | NUXPRESSO_HEADLINE | website headline
 | FONT_FAMILIES | list of fonts used separated by the character`|` Set only fonts used by your website
 | GOOGLE_ANALYTICS | Google Analytics ID
-| EMAIL_SENDER  | Going full static you need a remote form submission URL with email send support
+| FORM_SENDER  | Going full static you need a remote form submission URL with email send support
 | RECAPTCHA   | the Recaptcha API KEY (not required in local environment).
 We suggest to use it in production environment